Phoenix Emporium actively looking to stay on Ellicott City's Main Street

 However, the building that houses the Phoenix — which has stood in that spot since its construction in the 1850s — will soon be gone.
 The building’s infrastructure has withstood many battles over its long history, including deadly floods in July 2016 and May 2018.

-The Phoenix has known its ultimate fate since August, when then-County Executive Allan Kittleman proposed the first Ellicott City flood plan that included tearing down 10 buildings on Main Street to limit future flooding.
+The Phoenix owners have known its ultimate fate since August, when then-County Executive Allan Kittleman proposed the first Ellicott City flood plan that included tearing down 10 buildings on Main Street to limit future flooding.

 Current County Executive Calvin Ball recently announced his approved flood plan earlier this month, calling for the razing of four buildings on lower Main Street, including the Phoenix.
 Scheduled to be completed by mid-2025, the estimated cost of the plan is between $113 million and $140 million.

-There is no timeline yet as to when the buildings will be razed, but the Phoenix is taking steps to move elsewhere and isn’t looking to move too far.
+There is no timeline yet as to when the buildings will be razed, but the Phoenix owner Mark Hemmis already is taking steps to move elsewhere and isn’t looking to move too far.

-While the building that houses the Phoenix has not been purchased yet, Hemmis said it is the intention “to negotiate with Howard County in good faith.”
+While the building that houses the Phoenix has not yet been purchased, Hemmis said he intends “to negotiate with Howard County in good faith.

 “We want Howard County to move forward as well as we want our customers and visitors to Ellicott City to be safe.”